• Proposed

 Conservation Actions

-More specific research on any direct threats to B. frostii populations would be a useful in addition to the current body of research, as much is already known about indirect threats to B. frostii via reduction of its main substrate: oak.
-Additionally additional surveys are to needed better understand B. frostii population size and trends, especially in the more isolated areas of its range (southwest of the United States and Central America).
+Preservation of old growth oak forests and regeneration of oak populations will help bolster Butyriboletus frostii by providing sufficient habitat for subpopulations to grow.
+More specific research on any direct threats to B. frostii would be a useful in addition to the current body of research, as much is already known about indirect threats to B. frostii via reduction of its main substrate: oak.
+Additional surveys are also needed to better understand the B. frostii population size and trends, especially in the more isolated areas of its range (southwest of the United States and Central America).

 Use and Trade